SalomonisLab/altanalyze3/README.md

 ## Contribution rules

-If you are a memeber of the development team, to contribute, please follow the steps below:
+If you are a member of the development team, to contribute, please follow the steps below:

 ```bash
 # if you haven't cloned before